DarrenKirby/builds/README.build_files.md

       for file in os.listdir(self.p['_ule']):
          self_inst_script(f"{self.p['_ule']}/{file}", self.p['ule'])

 There are only manpages left.
-They are seperated into man1, man5, and man8 directories:
+They are separated into man1, man5, and man8 directories:

       # install manpages
       for file in os.listdir(self.p['_man1']):